Cobre mine, Panama: Unconstitutionality of the contract and total closure of the mine

 After law 406 was ruled unconstitutional, Minera Panamá, argued that it did not invalidate the mining agreement, but no such agreement was found by Panama's comptroller general.
 Following Panama's 2024 general election, the mining company expressed its anticipation of engaging in dialogue with the new government.
 In its latest statement, the company noted, "We look forward to a dialogue with a new government and working together once it takes office to find a resolution that is in Panama's best interest."

 Royal Bank of Canada analyst Sam Crittenden commented on José Raúl Mulino's victory, stating that it is a positive development for First Quantum.
 However, he also emphasized the existing uncertainty surrounding the Cobre Panama project and the need to improve public perception of mining.
 Crittenden highlighted that negotiations with the new government are necessary before any potential reopening of the project.

 On April 24, 2025, Mulino stated the mine would be exploited (reopened) without a contract and opting for the framework of an association, in order to bypass the National Assembly who he said is unwilling to approve such a contract.

+A report published in 2026 by Panamanian newspaper La Prensa argues entities with relationships to First Quantum Minerals, majority owner of the Cobre mine, Panama, have engaged in coordinated astroturfing-like campaigns in order to shift public opinion in favor of restarting mining activities, against popular public opinion.
+This involves fake personal social media profiles posting in favor of restarting mining activities, paying influencers and news outlets to align with the marketing campaign of the mining company as an apparent ideological stance without disclosure, and conventional disclosed advertising and outreach campaigns offering promotional items such as bags.
+When the company's local PR manager was confronted about it, she deflected the questions and defended their intent.
+It has also been used to attempt to shift public opinion by posing mining as an ideological stance and thus supporting mining activities by directly or indirectly making relationships between mining and societal issues, even over months, across posts, sometimes mentioning only mining or societal issues in separate posts, and posing a single mine as mining and thus its restart as an ideological or political stance.

+Reuters reported the panamanian government would create a state owned miner, with First Quantum holding 60 percent of shares, to restart the mine.
+First Quantum would be given a higher stake due to their investments in the mine.
+Lawers saw this framework as legally viable, however the government fears public backlash.
+Mining is still seen as unacceptable by over 60% of the population.